dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

     -   If the box corresponds to a group node, the box will have no incremental text.

-5. The box text of each newly instantiated zoom box is set, as follows.
+5. Set the box text of each newly instantiated zoom box, as follows.

-    -   If the zoom box has incremental text, the box text will be the incremental text appended to the box text of the box's parent.
+    -   If the zoom box has incremental text, append that to the box text of its parent to generate the box text.

-    -   If the zoom box doesn't have incremental text, the box text will be the same as the box text of the box's parent.
+    -   If the zoom box doesn't have incremental text, its box text will be the same as the box text of its parent.

+That concludes hierarchy instantiation.

 ## Language Model Predictor Invocation
-After hierarchy instantiation, above, the next step is to invoke the predictor in the language model.
+Invocation of the language model predictor is a Child Spawning Processing step, see above.
+Prediction takes place with reference to a particular zoom box, referred to here and in the Child Spawning Processing description as the *spawning parent*.

 There could be multiple language models in a zooming text entry system.
 The user could select between them, for example in a control panel user interface.
 The